Decryptu/hello_zig/README.md

 # Zig Examples

-This project contains three examples demonstrating different aspects of the Zig programming language:
+This project contains four examples demonstrating different aspects of the Zig programming language:

 1. A basic command-line program showcasing fundamental Zig features
 2. A simple GUI application using SDL2
 3. A vector operations example with interactive visualization
+4. A matrix operations example using comptime features

 ## Prerequisites